 4. How long does shoplifting stay on your record in Colorado?

-Shoplifting convictions in Colorado stay on your records permanently unless and until they are sealed.
+Shoplifting convictions in Colorado remain on your records unless and until they are sealed.
 All shoplifting convictions may be sealable unless they are for class 2 or class 3 felonies.

 Petty offense convictions for theft crimes may be sealed one year after the case ends.
 Class 2 misdemeanor convictions (as well as class 3 misdemeanor convictions as they existed prior to March 1, 2022) can be sealed two years after the case ends.
 Class 1 misdemeanor theft convictions or class 4, 5, or 6 felony convictions can be sealed three years after the case ends.